What is Ajax?

-Every software has its pros and cons which when handled in a correct way gives good results
+Every software has its pros and cons, which gives good results when handled in a correct way.

-2. Ajax is responsive and time taken is also less
+- It is responsive, and the time taken is also less

-5. Asynchronous calls can be made this reduces the time for data arrival.
+- Asynchronous calls can be made; this reduces the time for data arrival.

-2. Active x request is created only in internet explorer and newly created web browser
+- Active x request is created only in internet explorer and a newly created web browser.

-3. For security reason, you can only access information from the web host that serve pages.
+- For security reasons, you can only access information from the web host that serves pages.
 Fetching information from other servers is not possible with Ajax.